 The biggest secret to doing well in this course is to keep up with the lecture material.
 The biggest mistakes that students make which results in a bad grade in the course are: 1) not attending the lecture 2) not keeping up with the lecture material and attempting to cram the night before every exam 3) thinking that just understanding the lecture material means that you will do well on the course - you have to actually work at least the problems on the quiz immediately prior to the exam, the example worked problems from the lecture and the HW problems.
-When I say you have to work the problem, I mean that you have to do the problems including the final plugging in of the numbers into the calculator to obtain the final correct answer.
+When I say you have to work the problem, I mean that you have to do the problems including using a number of different molecules to show a reaction mechanism.
 Just looking at the worked problem and sort of understanding it does not count as having done the problem.
 If you make one of these three common mistakes, you will not learn anything.
 (You will also get a bad grade on this course.)
-General Chemistry is going to be a lot of work.
-(If General Chemistry is not a lot of work, then you may be doing something wrong and your grades may reflect this.)
+If Organic Chemistry is not a lot of work, then you may be doing something wrong and your grades may reflect this.

-One final point, my objective is to teach General Chemistry to everyone in this class.
+One final point, my objective is to teach Organic Chemistry to everyone in this class.
 I want you ALL to do well because you are my students.
 If you have any difficulties, please come to see me before your difficulties cause irreparable damage.
 I may be able to advise you on how to best study for this class so that you spend your time for the best effect.
 Do not just stop trying without coming to see me first.